 - (1) Metal pulley wheel: Contact me, price: $35 each ($60/pair), U.S. shipping: $8.

 - Rubber bump stops: p/n 51-33-8-257-714, $6.84 (each, list).

 - Washers (Size: 7/16).

 On the E38 7-series, regulator failure is typically caused by broken pulley wheels.
 These pink-colored wheels guide the cable around the regulator frame.
 Front windows have 4 pulleys (2 upper, 2 lower) while rear windows have 2 pulleys (1 upper, 1 lower).
-However, in my experience, it's not necessary to replace all pulleys.
+However, in my experience, it's not necessary to replace every pulley.
 Why?

 Because only upper pulleys fail.
-This is due to the taut cable joins this upper pulley at an angle offset from its plane, causing it to bend and break over time.
-By contrast, cable forces on the other pulleys are mostly inline with their plane.
+This is due to the taut cable joining the upper pulley at an angle offset from its plane, causing it to bend and break over time.
+By contrast, cable forces on the lower pulleys are inline with their plane.
 (On front windows, the upper pulley by the outside door handle fails.)

-On the regulator shown in panel A below, the upper pulley is completely broken away from its axis post, while the bottom pulley (panel B) is in good condition.
+On the rear window regulator shown in panel A below, the upper pulley is completely broken away from its axis post, while the bottom pulley (panel B) is in good condition.

 Additionally, many regulators have failed bumper end-stops.
-These rubber bumpers are easily replaceable and prevent the "clunk" sound when windows reach the bottom of their travel.
+These rubber bumpers prevent the "clunk" sound when windows reach the bottom of their travel.
 In panel B above, note the broken and failing bumper (left of pulley).
 In some cases, the bumper may be missing entirely.

 After pulley failure, the loose cable may jam in the cable spool.
-If not, the window will remain somewhat functional but, continued operation will certainly cause the cable to cross in the spool resulting in terrible noises.
-(This is not the sound of the motor "chewing up" the cable.)
+If not, the window will remain somewhat functional but, continued operation will certainly cause the cable to cross in the spool resulting in terrible noises (sounds like the motor "chewing up" the cable).
 These awful noises alone are enough to fool people into replacing the entire regulator.